How to Quiet Your Mind Before Bed Naturally (Even When You Can’t Stop Thinking)

 This communicates to the mind: “We’re transitioning now.”

-Frequently Asked Questions: Natural Ways to Quiet the Mind Before Bed
+Frequently Asked Questions About Quieting the Mind Before Bed

 Why does my mind get louder when I try to sleep?